Kohli0003/HandTracker_Python/README.md

   pip install mediapipe

 ```

+## Working

+By default only index point will be visible to hover the mouse, to get other points press 'a' on your keyboard,
+Working go as follow:

+1. Join index and thumb to click
+2. Join middle finger and thumb for double click.
+3. Join ring finger and thumb to tab switch.
+4. Press 'a' to hide markers other than index finger if only want to hover mouse.

 ## Acknowledgements

 Special thanks to the developers of OpenCV and other open-source libraries used in this project.

 #### Feel free to adjust and expand upon this template to better fit your project's specifics!

 ## License

 This file is Licensed by
 [MIT](https://choosealicense.com/licenses/mit/)